What Is A Good Credit Score & How Can You Improve It?

 3. Credit enquiries

-The enquiries section contains a list of everyone who has accessed your credit report in the last two years.
-Too many enquiries can be an indication of a high risk borrower and will affect your credit score.
+Here, you can find a record of everyone who has accessed your credit report in the past two years.
+Excessive inquiries may indicate higher risk to lenders and impact your credit score.

 4. Defaults and collections